-Questions regarding HU's Sexual Misconduct Policy, process and/or complaint procedures may be referred to Melissa Morgan, Director of Student Services at 717-901-5149 or by email at titleixreport@Harrisburgu.edu.
+Questions regarding HU's Title IX/Sexual Misconduct Policy, process and/or complaint procedures may be referred to Matthew Point, Director of Compliance & Title IX Coordinator at 717-901-5100 ext.
+1769 or by email at compliance@harrisburgu.edu.

 Questions may also be referred to the Office of Civil Rights (OCR):